mrmanc/mrmanc.github.io/_posts/2015-08-22-spectro-adventures-in-go.md

 I decided early on I wanted to find a decent gradient of ANSI colours which covered the visible spectrum.
 That took a fair time to work out, since there is a lot of bad information out there about ANSI colours, and no list of ‘rainbow’ colours came forward in any search I did.
 And the rainbow scheme is very attractive when testing with a normal distribution.
 Frustratingly though, it turned out that lots of colours is actually very difficult to read with a less organised distribution, so I limited it to blue through red.

-I was keen to allow data to be streamed in in real time, or replayed via an existing log file.
+I was keen to allow data to be streamed in real time, or replayed via an existing log file.
 While I’m not proud of the hacky time code (which just watches for times like `15:30:05` in the output) it is quite effective at processing an existing log, which can be done ASAP or with simulated pauses.

-I was also keep that the charts would adapt to changes in input, so that it is not necessary for the user to provide configuration flags.
+I was also keen that the charts would adapt to changes in input, so that it is not necessary for the user to provide configuration flags.
 If the range of inputs changes, the scale will be replotted (an a message printed).
 Similarly, if the number of points in each bucket changes the magnitude scale will adapt.
 It is however possible for the user to start these two values at appropriate levels to prevent constant changes.

 I pulled the log replay functionality out into a separate command named `pacemaker` as I can see myself using it again in the future, and also to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) and the second of the [Tenets of the UNIX Philosophy](http://www.ru.j-npcs.org/usoft/WWW/LJ/Articles/unixtenets.html): ‘Make each program do one thing well’.
 Communication between pacemaker and spectro is via extra plain text lines to keep things readable, and both are designed to work as filters in a pipeline (tenet nine).